kristoffershore/kristoffershore/README.md

-Currently working as the Catalog Department Lead for the Stage Lighting Store in Jacksonville, Florida.
+Applications developer for the St John's County government in Florida.